MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 * You can download a file in either Reading view or [Editing view](./service-interact-with-a-report-in-editing-view.md).
 You must be at least a Contributor to the workspace that the report is in.
 If the report is based on a dataset in another workspace, you need to be at least a Contributor to that workspace as well.
 * Reports created in Power BI Desktop must have been *published* or *uploaded* to the Power BI service before you can download them.
 * If you create a report in the Power BI service, you have to save it before you can download it.
-* Reports based on datasets that are imported from Onedrive for Business can't be downloaded.
+* You can't download reports based on datasets that are imported from Onedrive for Business.
 * The report you're downloading must be published or updated after November 23, 2016.
 Reports published earlier aren't downloadable.
 * You can't download the eight original built-in sample .pbix files from the Power BI service.
 However, you can [download those same .pbix files](sample-datasets.md#download-original-sample-power-bi-files) from the Power BI samples article.
 * Usage metric reports can't be downloaded to a .pbix file.